kubuntu-team/kubuntu-manual/README.md

 Kubuntu Manual
 ===============

-Licensed under FDL v1.1
+Licensed under FDL v1.3

-16.10 STATUS: Updating text and screenshots, adding sections like Activities and a Packaging Guide

 ## To Do list

-- [ ] Update docs.kubuntu.org to 16.04.1
+- [ ] Update docs.kubuntu.org to 16.04.2
-- [ ] Find how python docs site handles versions (16.04.1 and 16.10)
-- [ ] Find how python docs site handles translations

 ## How it works